 1. Setting Teens Up to Learn Independently

 The first goal is to set your teenagers up for success.
-You do this by finding a curriculum that’s designed for independent learning.
+You do this by finding a

 I’ve never had any luck heading to the local used bookstore and finding an old textbook on the given subject.
 The textbooks assume that some knowledge will be passed on by a teacher standing in front of a classroom.
 Let’s just say, most homeschool kids aren’t taking formal classes.

 Instead, you need to look for either an online or video class for your kids or material that’s written TO the student.

 Online and video classes will give your kids the benefit of information being passed on by a teacher, but your kids can take the classes from the comfort of their own homes.
 What I’ve found is that an experienced teacher knows the pitfalls a student will discover if left to their own devices.